 Loch Bay Restaurant

-Opened in 2016, the restaurant is small, welcoming and comfortable.
+The restaurant is small, welcoming and comfortable.
 It offers two menus - a five course seafood degustation, or a fixed price three course meal.
 The latter gives a choice of three starters (seafood, vegetarian or meat), three main courses (ditto) and a third couse of either cheese, a pudding or a selection of small desserts.

 Described as "Contemporary Scottish with classic French influences", the food is, as you should expect from a renowned chef, the sort of stuff that makes you say "Mmmm" quietly with every forkfull.
 Great ingredients, perfect cooking and beautiful but unfussy presentation.
 There's nothing at all pretentious about what you get at Loch Bay.
 And everything is wonderful.